RedstonerServer/redstoner-utils/README.md

   > AnswerBot.
 Hides stupid questions from chat and tells the sender about `/faq` or the like

+* `damnspam.py`

+  > Prevents spamming of contraptions by setting a custom timeout

 # Code styleguide & tips